zed-industries/zed/docs/src/languages/go.md

 to override these settings.

-See https://github.com/golang/tools/blob/master/gopls/doc/inlayHints.md for more information.
+See [gopls inlayHints documentation](https://github.com/golang/tools/blob/master/gopls/doc/inlayHints.md) for more information.

 # Go Mod